ericmuckley/microscopy_analysis/README.md

 ### Methods

-The procedure used for identification of crystallite domain boundaries:
+There is a significant difference in images which contain assemblies of de-wet particles and images which show film-like samples with mostly amorphous material.
+Detection of domains is performed differently depending on the type of image:

+**For images with de-wet particle assemblies:**
 1. high frequency noise in the images is reduced by applying a Gaussian filter
 2. the filtered images are rescaled to lower resolution to enable faster processing
-3. a K-means clustering algorithm is applied to the filtered, rescaled image in order to distinguish pixels which belong to the substrate those which which belong to crystallite domains
+3. a K-means clustering algorithm is applied to the filtered, rescaled image in order to distinguish pixels which belong to the substrate those which which belong to large domains
 4. the boundary of each cluster is extracted
 5. the area inside each cluster boundary is calculated

-The procedure used for applying statistics over the domains:
+**For images with amorphous film-like material:**
-1. a sliding window rasters over each image and extracts satstistical information about crystallite phases and orientation
+1. a sliding window is used to raster over each image and extract local FFT information
-2. in progress...
+2. the magnitude of the highest FFT peak is used as an estimate for crystallinity of the area inside the sampling window
+3. regions with FFT strength which is above a specific threshold are regarded as 'crystalline'
+4. the boundaries and areas of crystalline areas are calculated

 ### Description of files